Komodo

 • Park fees vary

 Komodo National Park fees depend on island, activity, ranger handling, and whether your tour includes them.
-Recent traveller-facing breakdowns place full-day foreign visitor park costs around IDR 650,000 to 900,000 (USD 40 to 55), before boat hire and extras.
+Recent traveler-facing breakdowns place full-day foreign visitor park costs around IDR 650,000 to 900,000 (USD 40 to 55), before boat hire and extras.

 • SiOra affects entry

-Komodo National Park publishes tariff and visitor-capacity information through the SiOra system, and operators often handle the payment workflow for travellers.
+Komodo National Park publishes tariff and visitor-capacity information through the SiOra system, and operators often handle the payment workflow for travelers.
 Ask your agent which fees are included, which are paid separately, and whether any transfer has to be made before departure.

 • ATM limits bite